CoFH/cofh.github.io/docs/aquatic-entangler/index.md

 Products
 --------

-An aquatic entangler can produce various kinds of [fish](https://minecraft.gamepedia.com/Fish).
-Every product has a certain 'weight', which specifies the chance of it being produced.
-Products with a greater weight are more likely to be produced.
+An aquatic entangler can catch various kinds of [fish](https://minecraft.gamepedia.com/Fish).
+Every kind of fish has a certain 'weight', which specifies the chance of it being caught.
+Products with a greater weight are more likely to be caught.

 | Product | Weight |
 |---